agileware/au.com.agileware.elections/docs/setup.md

 This page documents the initial steps that need to be performed to configure your website and CiviCRM to host elections.

+## Scheduled Jobs

+CiviElections creates a new CiviCRM Scheduled Job, **Elections Results Job** on installation.
+This Scheduled Job calculates the [election results](user_view_results.md) which are then displayed on the election results page.
+This Scheduled Job is configured to execute **Always** and is **Enabled** by default.

+If this Scheduled Job is not enabled or executed, then no election results will be calculated.

 ## For WordPress/CiviCRM Sites

 ### Create Pages for the Election Listing and Individual Election